Last updated on

 The hanging cabinets already provide a rustic feel but the steel backsplash truly steals the show.
 It almost looks like brown leather thanks to the details and custom acid stain.

 An ultra modern kitchen can seem too cold and polished sometimes.
 This one does something unexpected by adding a rough brick-and-plaster peel and stick backsplash with warm-colored work lights.

-The reclaimed brick on the walls now look more suitable for the space after coats of plaster and paint that match the existing range hood.
-The chosen color offers good contrast to the floating wooden shelves.
+The reclaimed brick on the walls now looks more suitable for space after coats of plaster and paint that match the existing range hood.
+The chosen color offers a good contrast to the floating wooden shelves.

 Another great example of how brick can inject visual interest through texture, shape, and color.
 The beige backsplash looks clean without being too plain.